k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: scroll of magic detection price so it's not unique
 - Fix: monster interaction
 - Formatting clean-up in muse.c
+- Fix: non-illithid players selling spellbooks/scrolls to illithid shopkeepers for 10x the fair market price